kevintruong/til/Memory,-Part-2:-Implementing-a-Memory-Allocator.md

 -Not sure if the above link is open source or licensed.
 Confirmation pending.
 ## Performance
 With the above description it's possible to build a memory allocator.
 It's main advantage is simplicity - at least simple compared to other allocators!
 Allocating memory is a worst-case linear time operation (search linked lists for a sufficiently large free block) and de-allocation is constant time (no more than 3 blocks will need to be coalesced into a single block).
 Using this allocator it is possible to experiment with different placement strategies.
-For example, you could start searching from you last freed a block, or where you last allocated from.
+For example, you could start searching from where you last freed a block, or where you last allocated from.
 If you do store pointers to blocks, you need to be very careful that they always remain valid (e.g. when coalescing blocks or other malloc or free calls that change the heap structure)

 ## Explicit Free Lists Allocators